-The Common Fisheries Policy will concentrate on implementing the new policy framework 29. focussing on sustainable fishing and regional development with stakeholder involvement.
+28. The Common Fisheries Policy will concentrate on implementing the new policy framework focussing on sustainable fishing, ensuring sound economic, social and environmental conditions, and on regional development with stakeholder involvement.
 Recovery plans will be adopted for depleted stocks and work will continue towards uniformity in control, enforcement and inspection.
 Other major issues will be defining a new fisheries policy for the Mediterranean, setting up a joint inspection structure and improving scientific advice for management decisions.
-The Union will implement the new approach to fisheries agreements with third countries.